 I was born and raised in a Catholic home.
 At the time of my departure, I was very pro-Catholic and longed for the Church to meet my spiritual needs, but I was angry that it wasn’t doing so.
 I left the Church in 1992 to join a small, loving Protestant congregation.
 Eventually I would become an elder of this church, lead men’s Bible studies, and host weekly prayer meetings.
 Independent of anything taught from the pulpit of this congregation, I grew even angrier and proceeded to build a doctrinal “case” against Rome.

-Pack in the Past by Dow Escalante In 1995, the year my son Ryan was born, I was sitting in our Home Bible Study with some of my best friends.
-Being a father of three young boys had its terrifying moments, but I could always depend on our small group to be there to help […]
+Back to the Past by Dow Escalante In 1995, the year my son Ryan was born, I was sitting in our Home Bible Study with some of my best friends.
+Being a father of three young boys had its terrifying moments, but I could always depend on our small group to be there to help us […]